Zanskar twig bridge finished

 Zanskar is a small Tibetan Buddhist kingdom located in Ladakh, north west Indian Himalaya, and locked away from the outside world by snowed-up passes for all but a few months in the summer.
 The cables for the bridge are made from birch twigs woven together, these are then used to span across the river.
 Work has taken place on the bridge in winter when the river below is frozen and conditions can reach -30°C.

 Now completed, it is an extraordinary structure which can be used by locals and trekkers alike.
-The twig bridge will form part of a new Mountain Kingdoms trek in Zanskar - Land of the Lamas & Rafting the Zanskar Gorge.

 Steve made the journey to Zanskar last year to check on the progress of the bridge.
 He is thrilled to hear that his labour of love, linking Wotton-under-Edge with remote northern India, has now been completed.
 It is hoped that this bridge will encourage the construction and restoration of other similar bridges in the kingdom.